Skip to main content

 Discovering the Steiner school philosophy

-My ESC project took place in a Steiner school: a non-traditional system with a very calm and cozy atmosphere.
+My European Solidarity Corps project took place in a Steiner school: a non-traditional system with a very calm and cosy atmosphere.
 The classrooms looked more like a grandmother’s cabin than a typical school.
 I felt so comfortable there, and I kept some of their customs: I like lighting a candle when I eat, even when I’m alone.
-I enjoy putting fresh or dried flowers in the center of the table.
+I enjoy putting fresh or dried flowers in the centre of the table.
 I appreciate warm lighting in my room.
 I try to avoid plastic and shop second-hand whenever possible.
 I truly became a “natural nerd”!

 Sharing what I learned